Join Here | Log In

 Debunking the “blood-type diet”

-A question that I’ve often received is whether the ‘blood-type diet’ is based on good genetic research.
-People comment “I have to eat a lot of meat because I’m type O blood”.
+A question I’m often asked is whether the ‘blood-type diet’ is based on good genetic research.
+People comment, “I have to eat a lot of meat because I’m type O blood”.
+And some even ask things like: “Can blood type O eat eggs?”.

 What is the blood type diet?